saloni111/saloni111.github.io/_pages/about.md

 </p>

 <p>
 I’ve worked on a variety of projects, including an AI-based tool for detecting eye diseases, a language converter that transforms C code into Java and Python, and dashboards that simplify complex financial data.
-I enjoy breaking down problems, writing code that works well in production, and learning new technologies as I go.
+I enjoy breaking down problems, writing clean code, and learning new technologies as I go.
 </p>

 <p>